RaymondBrien/zombie-bingo/README.md

 - `gspread`: used with the Google Sheets API
 - `google.oauth2.service_account`: used for the Google Sheets API credentials
-- `time`: used for adding time delays
+- `json' : used with the Google Sheets API
+- 'requests' : used with the NewsNow API
 - `os`: used for adding a `clear()` function
 - `colorama`: used for including color in the terminal
-- `random`: used to get a random choice from a list
+- `nltk`: used for stopwords to remove generic works from news headlines
+- 're'
+- 'inflect'
+- 'math': to create clear percentage calculations with math.floor

 ## Testing